Naanayam: Plot

 Ravi discloses all the security systems to enter the vault, which Fareed and his men enter as per plan.
-However, Ravi did not inform them about a secret exit in the vault, and he makes a plan to get Fareed and his men trapped.
+However, Ravi did not inform them of a secret exit in the vault, and he plans to trap Fareed and his men.
 Ravi suddenly escapes through the secret exit, locks others inside the vault, and rushes to meet Viswanath, where he also sees Nandhini with him.
-Ravi gets shocked seeing Nandhini along with Viswanath and gets to know the truth.
-The robbery is actually a plan of Viswanath, who did it in order to grab the bag, which has evidences of his illegal affair with Nandhini, who is actually named Eswari.
-The stranger took pictures of Viswanath and Eswari and blackmails Viswanath for money.
+Ravi is shocked seeing Nandhini with Viswanath and figures out the truth.
+The robbery is actually Viswanath's plan.
+He executed it to grab the bag, which has evidence of his illegal affair with Nandhini, who is actually named Eswari.
+The stranger took pictures of Viswanath and Eswari and blackmailed Viswanath for money.
 The stranger also safely placed the evidence in Trust Bank's locker.
 To steal the evidence, Viswanath planned a robbery with Fareed, Eswari's brother.
-The man who Ravi was told to be killed by him was actually a new employee in Fareed's gang.
-Viswanath apologizes to Ravi for the trouble he created and commits suicide.
-Fareed and Eswari are arrested, and all of Fareed's gang members die inside the vault due to lack of oxygen.
+The man whom Ravi was told to kill was actually a new employee in Fareed's gang.
+Viswanath apologises to Ravi for the trouble he created and commits suicide.
+Fareed and Eswari are arrested, and all of Fareed's gang members die inside the vault due to a lack of oxygen.

-Ravi destroys all the evidence of the illegal affair of Viswanath and finds Rs.
-2 Crore in the back side of his car, which actually was demanded by him from Fareed, and which he uses to start his new business.
+Ravi destroys all evidence of Viswanath's illegal affair and finds Rs.
+2 Crore in the back of his car, which he demanded from Fareed and uses to start his new business.

 Production

-In November 2008, the film began its pre-production with Prasanna being signed on to play the lead role, whilst before the end of the year, Sibiraj and Ramya Raj were also signed on to be a part of Charan's project.
-The film progressed quietly through 2008 under the working title of Kavasam, with the subject being described as a "crime thriller".
-The music for the film released in November 2009, whilst the film released the following January coinciding with the Tamil festival of Thai Pongal.
+Naanayam is the directorial debut of Shakti, and was completed by November 2009.
+Om Prakash was chosen as the cinematographer after Sakthi saw his work in Danger (2005).

-Soundtrack
+Music

-The film score (BGM) was composed by Thaman of Eeram and Mundhinam Paartheney fame.
-The songs were composed by James Vasanthan of Subramaniapuram and Pasanga fame.
-Actor Silambarasan and music composer Devi Sri Prasad sung together for one song, apart from the likes of S. P. Balasubrahmanyam, K. S. Chithra and Sunitha Sarathy.
-The title song was based on "Owner of a Lonely Heart" by Yes.
+The songs were composed by James Vasanthan and the film score (BGM) was composed by Thaman S. The title song was based on "Owner of a Lonely Heart" by Yes.